HuntsmanCancerInstitute/UMIScripts/docs/Usage.md

     -M marked_dup_metrics.txt -UMI_METRICS umi_metrics.txt \
     --OPTICAL_DUPLICATE_PIXEL_DISTANCE 2500 --UMI_TAG_NAME RX

+### Samtools

+As of version 1.16 (released in 2022), [samtools](https://github.com/samtools/samtools)
+added the capability to use UMIs in the `markdup` function to mark (or remove) duplicates.
+It will extract the UMI sequence from a SAM attribute tag (`--barcode-tag`) or from the name (`--barcode-name`).
+No mismatches in the UMI are tolerated.

+	samtools markdup --barcode-tag RX -d 2500 input.bam output.bam

-### UMIScripts
+### bam\_umi\_dedup

-The included de-deduplication script is considerably faster, but with a **notable caveat**: no guarantee is made for retaining identical molecules at secondary, supplementary, and inter-chromosomal alignments (they are treated independently).
+The included [bam_umi_dedup.pl](bam_umi_dedupapps/.md) application is considerably faster than Picard, but with a **notable caveat**: no guarantee is made for retaining identical molecules at secondary, supplementary, and inter-chromosomal alignments (they are treated independently).
 Otherwise, for normal alignments, results are comparable to Picard.
 For most count-based applications such as ChIPSeq or RNASeq, this limitation may be acceptable.

 By default, duplicates are discarded, or they can marked with the `--mark` option.
 Unmapped alignments are silently discarded.